Scardubu/FootballForecast/DEPLOYMENT_VERIFICATION.md

 - **API authentication errors**: Verify API_BEARER_TOKEN is set correctly
 - **Database connection issues**: Check DATABASE_URL and network connectivity
 - **CORS errors**: Ensure CORS_ORIGINS includes the frontend domain
+- **Dev login errors**: These are expected in production and can be ignored
+- **WebSocket errors**: WebSockets are not supported on Netlify unless using a managed provider, the app automatically uses polling instead
+- **Degraded mode banner**: Set required environment variables in Netlify